vittoric/vittoric/README.md

 Objective | Personal interests
 :-----------: | :-----------:
-To conquer the world of Linux and become the ultimate superuser Gaining root access to the 42's server room and installing a secret arcade game Customizing the 42's login screen with memes | Hacking into secure systems (for educational purposes only) Playing with firewalls
+To conquer the world of Linux and become the ultimate superuser Gaining root access to the 42's server room and installing a secret arcade game | Hacking into secure systems (for educational purposes only)
+Customizing the 42's login screen with memes |
+Playing with firewalls
 Bragging about my Linux skills